Welcome to my site!

 I'm a Visiting Researcher at the Institute of Philosophy, Slovak Academy of Sciences.
 Previously, I had various postdoctoral and research grants in Paris, Barcelona, Vitoria-Gasteiz, Vienna, Bratislava, Warsaw, and I was a member of HiTT, GLiF and LOGOS.

 You can find my CV here and on my ORCID, Google Scholar, Web of Science, Scopus, or PhilPeople profiles.

-My research focuses on the semantics of "perspectival" expressions - predicates of taste, aesthetic predicates, moral terms etc. I'm involved in the contemporary debate between contextualism and relativism about these expressions.
+My research focuses on the semantics of "perspectival" expressions - predicates of taste, aesthetic adjectives, moral terms etc. I'm involved in the contemporary debate between contextualism and relativism about these expressions.
 I'm also interested in the semantics of knowledge ascriptions, epistemic modals and tense.
 Theories of speaker meaning and methodological issues such as the status of certain arguments (e.g., "the argument from binding", "the argument from disagreement" etc.) in current semantic debates are among my interests too.
-Recently, I became interested in the semantics of slurs and gender terms.
+Recently, I became interested in the semantics of slurs and gender terms, hate speech, propaganda.